 19. Duquesne University

 Duquesne University is a private Catholic university in Pittsburgh, Pennsylvania, with a total enrollment of approximately 10,400.
 Founded in 1878, the school is categorized as a research university with high research activity by the Carnegie Foundation, and is composed of 10 schools: McAnulty College and Graduate School of Liberal Arts, Bayer School of Natural and Environmental Sciences, Duquesne School of Law, A.J.
 Palumbo School of Business Administration, Mylan School of Pharmacy, Mary Pappert School of Music, School of Education, School of Nursing, Rangos School of Health Sciences, and School of Leadership and Professional Advancement.
-In total, the school offers 189 programs at the bachelor’s, master’s, doctoral, and professional level.
-There are 80,000 living alumni, and dstinguished graduates include ESPN analyst John Clayton, actor Terry McGovern, numerous professional athletes, and several distinguished members of the clergy.
+In total, the school offers 189 programs at the bachelor’s, master’s, doctoral, and professional-level.
+There are 80,000 living alumni, and distinguished graduates include ESPN analyst John Clayton, actor Terry McGovern, numerous professional athletes, and several distinguished members of the clergy.

 Duquesne’s online RN to BSN is designed for registered nurses with an associate’s or diploma.
-Consisting of 30 major credits, the curriculum includes Information Technology and Nursing Practice, Examining Contemporary Nursing and Healthcare Issues, Population Based Health and Community Health Nursing, Pathophysiology for Nursing Practice, Genetics in Nursing and Health, Nursing Ethics Across the Life Span, Evidence Based Approaches to Professional Nursing Practice, Organizational and Clinical Leadership in Nursing and Healthcare, and Population Based Health and Community Health Nursing.
+Consisting of 30 major credits, the curriculum includes Information Technology and Nursing Practice, Examining Contemporary Nursing and Healthcare Issues, Population-Based Health and Community Health Nursing, Pathophysiology for Nursing Practice, Genetics in Nursing and Health, Nursing Ethics Across the Life Span, Evidence-Based Approaches to Professional Nursing Practice, Organizational and Clinical Leadership in Nursing and Healthcare, and Population-Based Health and Community Health Nursing.
 (Note that the major core has embedded elective options.)
 From there, students have the opportunity to complete an optional 6-credit seminar and practicum to tailor the degree to areas of professional interest.
 Courses deliver in accelerated 8-week blocks, and the Blackboard learning platform encourages a highly collaborative learning environment through group discussion boards, live chat rooms, and video conferencing.
 Additional resources include tech support, academic advising, and student services.
 The degree is accredited by the CCNE.